(Continued from the previous section of WrigleyIvy.com, Weeghman & Wrigley)

 Above: In this September 1920 photograph, Charles Comiskey, owner of the American League’s Chicago White Sox (left), and Bill Veeck Sr., president of the National League’s Chicago Cubs, are waiting to testify before a Chicago grand jury investigating the “fixing” of baseball games.
 Soon newspapers around the country would cover the 1919 World Series “Black Sox” scandal.
 (Click on image to enlarge.)

 As club president, Bill Veeck Sr. signed some of the best-known names in Cubs’ history, such as Riggs Stephenson, Charlie Grimm, Stan Hack, Woody English, Guy Bush, and Charlie Root, as well as Hall of Famers Hack Wilson, Gabby Hartnett, Kiki Cuyler, Billy Herman, and Rogers Hornsby.
-Although his Cubs’ teams did not dominate the National League, he did bring home two pennants (1929 and 1932); due to his efforts towards building the team’s foundation, he deserves at least partial credit for two others (1935 and 1938).
+Although his teams did not dominate the National League, he did bring home two pennants (1929 and 1932) and deserves at least partial credit for two others (1935 and 1938).

 Veeck’s accomplishments went well beyond players and pennants.
 He vigorously endorsed the idea of baseball over the air waves, particularly after the Cubs made their radio debut on October 1, 1924.
 Veeck also just as wholeheartedly embraced the concept of regularly scheduled Ladies’ Days, which became so popular that in 1930 he had to revise the free admission plan.
 And although the 1933 inaugural All-Star Game was the brainchild of Chicago Tribune sports editor Arch Ward, it was the innovative Veeck who said, “That’s the greatest idea that has come into baseball in my time,” and lobbied other club owners and officials for their support.